YM 1.1 - Open Government

 Jim Hacker then sends out his political advisor Frank Weisel to search for examples of government waste.
 Sir Humphrey is dedicated to stop any spending cuts and plans for Operation Hairshirt, an operation that will cause Hacker to feel the effect of spending cuts personally.

 When Frank Weisel returns from his research trip and reports his findings, Sir Humphrey presents a rational explanation for every example of waste within the DAA.
-He then proposes to cut on luxury expenditures, starting with the chauffeur driven Jim is depressed about the economy drive car and private office of Jim Hacker.
+He then proposes to cut on luxury expenditures, starting with the chauffeur driven car and private office of Jim Hacker.
 Although hesitant at first, Jim Hacker enthusiastically embraces the idea as soon as he realizes the press coverage it would generate.

 Soon however the unpleasantness of these spending cuts comes home to Jim Hacker as his agenda becomes chaotic, the Civil Service Transport Union goes on strike and he is photographed lying in the gutter.
 On top of that an article in the Times reports that he has hired an additional 400 people for a time-and-motion study at the DAA.